Flea Eggs in Cats and Dogs:

 Capstar® and Program® are both oral tablets.
 They pass into the animal's bloodstream and reach the fleas when they bite.

 Lufenuron, the active ingredient in Program®, blocks the formation of chitin.
-It prevents the development of flea larvae from the eggs.
-It does not kill adult fleas.
+It prevents the development of flea larvae from the eggs but does not kill adult fleas.
 It must be administered every month.

-Nitenpyram, the active ingredient in Capstar®, kills sucking fleas very quickly but has a short term effectiveness, about two days.
-According to the label, it should be administered once or twice a week.
+Nitenpyram, the active ingredient in Capstar®, kills sucking fleas very quickly but has a short persistence, about two days.
+According to the label, it should be administered once or twice weekly.

 This is a constraint: no one wants to give a flea medication every few days.